3 Penny Stocks Insiders Are Buying - Benzinga

 Benzinga Trading School is now offering a 7 day trial!
 Click Here to Join the #1 Trading Educational Platform!

-- The Trade: BitNile Holdings, Inc. NILE Executive Chairman Milton C. Ault III acquired a total of 37,500 shares at an average price of $0.97.
-To acquire these shares, it cost $36.49 thousand.
+- The Trade: Pluristem Therapeutics Inc. PSTI Director Zami Aberman acquired a total of 80,616 shares at an average price of $1.80.
+To acquire these shares, it cost $145.11 thousand.

+- What’s Happening: Pluristem Therapeutics and Tnuva, last month, announced a collaboration to establish a cultured food platform.

+- What Pluristem Therapeutics Does: Pluristem Therapeutics Inc is a US-based company that acts as a developer of placenta-based cell therapy product candidates for the treatment of multiple ischemic, inflammatory, and hematologic conditions.

-- The Trade: Emmaus Life Sciences, Inc. EMMA Chairman and CEO Yutaka Niihara acquired a total of 8,500 shares at an average price of $1.48.
-The insider spent around $12.56 thousand to buy those shares.
+- The Trade: Sensei Biotherapeutics, Inc. SNSE Director James Peyer acquired a total of 17,500 shares at an average price of $4.45.
+The insider spent around $77.9 thousand to buy those shares.

-- What’s Happening: The company’s stock dropped around 5% over the previous month.
+- What’s Happening: Sensei Biotherapeutics, last month, named Erin Colgan as CFO.

-- What Emmaus Life Sciences Does: Emmaus Life Sciences Inc is a biopharmaceutical company engaged in the discovery, development, and commercialization of new treatments and therapies primarily for rare and orphan diseases.
+- What Sensei Biotherapeutics Does: Sensei Biotherapeutics Inc is a clinical-stage immunotherapy company.
+It is engaged in the discovery and development of next-generation therapies with an initial focus on treatments for cancer.

-- The Trade: Iteris, Inc. ITI President and CEO Joseph Bergera acquired a total of 10,000 shares at an average price of $3.38.
-To acquire these shares, it cost $33.8 thousand.
+- The Trade: IMARA Inc. IMRA Director David Mott acquired a total of 31,826 shares at an average price of $1.23.
+To acquire these shares, it cost $39.25 thousand.

+- What’s Happening: Last month, the FDA signed off Imara’s investigational new drug (IND) application for tovinontrine (IMR-687) in heart failure with preserved ejection fraction (HFpEF).

+- What IMARA Does: Imara Inc is a clinical-stage biopharmaceutical company engaged in developing and commercializing novel therapeutics to treat patients suffering from rare inherited genetic disorders of haemoglobin.

 If you are not using this trading strategy, you are leaving money on the table...